Kafka6644/Zomato-order-analysis-using-sql/README.md

 All the files having extension -- '.csv' are the data fro this projecct

-Questions are in the 'questions.txt' file
+Questions are in the 'questions.docx' file